 The potential for serious moral misconduct of students is as real in a Christian school as well as in the world.
-This is particularly true with given the nature of society and declining moral values and the proliferation of humanistic principles throughout the culture.
+This is particularly true given the nature of society and declining moral values and the proliferation of humanistic principles throughout the culture.
 This policy defines the issues of fornication and homosexuality and the responsibility of WOLCA to maintain Biblical standards and discipline in accordance with those standards.
 The school is not the primary entity responsible for corrective discipline.
 That is the responsibility of the parents and their local congregation.
 Therefore, the thrust of the school's action must be the maintenance of conduct standards and the presentation of the Biblical role model.
+In all cases of fornication, the principal will expel the parties involved.
+The duration of the expulsion shall not be less than one full semester after the semester in which the expulsion was made and no student will be readmitted until genuine repentance is evident.
+If pregnancy is involved, birth of the child is strongly encouraged, and Biblical counsel and support recommended.
+The Administrator will make any decisions related to the reenrollment situation of either involved party following the semester in which delivery occurred.